Category: Book Publishing

 “A fresh reminder that we are each living an adventure.”

-Eva Marie Everson, well-known Christian author and novelist recommended Catherine Lawton’s FACE TO FACE: A NOVEL:
+Eva Marie Everson, CBA best-selling author and novelist, on Catherine Lawton’s FACE TO FACE: A NOVEL:

 “I was fascinated.”

-Eric Wilson (New York Times bestselling author) endorsed J. Michael Dew’s GADLY PLAIN:
+Eric Wilson, New York Times bestselling author, on J. Michael Dew’s GADLY PLAIN:

 “A small literary miracle … full of hope.”

-Marilyn Musgrave (then U.S. Congresswoman from Colorado) recommended Donna Westover’s WHITE AS SNOW:
+Marilyn Musgrave, then U.S. Congresswoman from Colorado, on Donna Westover Gallup’s WHITE AS SNOW:

 “A wonderful book.
 I couldn’t put it down.”

-and many others.
-To all, we say “Thank you.”
+…and many others.
+To all reviewers and endorsers of Cladach books, we say “Thank you.”

 Proud of our Award-Winning Books and Authors